Whakaari eruptions victims awarded more than $10m in reparations

 “That calculation provides for total reparation of $10.21 million.”

-Judge Thomas said the exact reparation amounts would be adjusted in some cases, including where children had lost parents.
+Judge Thomas said the exact reparation amounts would be tweaked in some cases.

+“I make certain adjustments to recognise those who died leaving behind dependant children, other families whose children suffered serious emotional distress, families who lost more than one loved one, those survivors who also lost family members, and the few who were fortunate enough to escape without any serious injury.”

+He said each of the five companies involved had failed in their duties to assess and mitigate risk.